mariodim/rqna/README_ngap_trace.md

 The quantity extracted from the trace should be interpreted as an **observable proxy for the control-plane service time**, not as the internal processing time of a single network function.
 It captures the portion of the control-plane setup visible on the **N2 interface**.

----

-# Short repository description

-Example anonymized NGAP trace from an Open5GS-based setup illustrating UE registration and session setup signaling.
-The trace can be used to extract an observable proxy for the control-plane service time from the delay between the Registration Request and the subsequent PDU Session Resource Setup Request.